xinming-Feng/CASA0019_Groupwork/README.md

 2. **Expand Dashboard Content:** A reset button can be added to “additional information part” to enable measuring maximum decibel repeatedly.
 3. **Add a Decibel Alert System**: A maximum decibel threshold can be set in the dashboard to achieve an alert system.
 When the noise level exceeds this threshold, a pop-up alert or notification would appear to remind users.
 4. **Complete the Digital Twin:** Virtual models of the physical components such as Christmas tree can be added into the Unity AR module to act as a digital twin.
+5. **Avoid repeat components:** There is too much repeated information in the dashboard, and the decibel value is applied to three different charts, which makes the information too messy.
+In future work, the charts in the dashboard can be condensed, or more information can be added.
+6. **Dynamic Charts:** Because most of the built-in functions of Xchart do not support the display of dynamic charts, during dynamic data transmission, the time domain chart (dynamic line chart) will have a small section of messy code at the beginning of data input, and the messy points will disappear when the dynamic deletion is carried out after data input.
+At the same time, because there is no filter set in the FFT chart, a certain section of frequency signal cannot be collected in daily life, resulting in the display of dynamic bar chart is not very obvious.
+In future work, we might consider building in other plotting apis and using filters in the conversion and presentation of FFTS to make them more visible.

 ---